millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 The core data structure of the Pandas library is the ``DataFrame``.
 A DataFrame is a table with indexed rows and named columns, like an Excel spreadsheet.
+The rows are labeled with integers starting at 0, and the columns are chosen by the user.
 Here's an example of how to create a ``DataFrame``\:

 >>> data = [